Acrenactive/SchoolProject/README.md

 ## Welcome to My School Project (Homeworks)

-Hey! i will put all my homework files here from my C++ Class .
+Hey! i will put all my homework files here from my C++ / Javascript / Web Develop Class .
 I made this github pages just to have it like a library and so other beginner can watch this page and maybe learn something i do.